aefarrell/picomite_library/README.md

 xmodem receive "your/directory/and/file"
 ~~~

+Where the directory and filename is what it will be saved as on the PicoCalc.
 Then hit `Ctrl-A` followed by `s` in minicom and select the file you wish to send.
-Since minicom is connected as a terminal this all be done in the same terminal window.
+Since minicom is connected as a terminal this can all be done in the same terminal window.

-To do the reverse, first enter the following into the PicoCalc
+To send files from the PicoCalc to the computer, first enter the following into the PicoCalc

 ~~~
 xmodem send "your/directory/and/file"